grallucas/maic/content/articles/NLP/004_npl-embeddings.md

 ## **DataCamp – What is Text Embedding AI?**
-This article expands on the concept of text embeddings by diving deeper into how embeddings are used for tasks like document similarity and natural language understanding.
-It provides a practical explanation of how text can be represented as vectors and how those vectors are used in real-world AI applications.
-Perfect for those who want to understand the broader applications of embeddings in modern AI systems like recommendation engines and semantic search.
+This article is the most important here since it introduces the concept of embeddings visually, which will help you to gain a fundamental understanding of how embeddings are used.
+It introduces vector (embedding) databases, which are designed specifically to store and query high-dimensional vectors (used to represent complex data like text).
+It explains the core concept of vector storage and retrieval, highlighting the importance of vector databases in modern AI applications.
+If you're interested in understanding how vector-based data is stored and managed for tasks like semantic search and recommendation systems, this article will give you a solid foundation.
 <br/>

 <a href='https://www.datacamp.com/blog/what-is-text-embedding-ai' style='